iznotek/solid-server/README.md

 ```
 (inspect the makefile for exact commands used for building)

-Solid uses port 8443 by default.
-Access it at [https://localhost:8443](https://localhost:8443)

 ## Configuration
 Default config is included in the image. ([```config.json```](https://github.com/tekwrks/solid-server/blob/master/config.json))

 You can use custom config by mounting it to ```/solid/config.json```.